About the Provider

 Also a media veteran in television advertising as a senior account executive for Disney-owned Retlaw Broadcasting and Fisher Communications since 1978, I produced award-winning campaigns and commercials for clients of all sizes, from small local direct shops in Idaho to the Seattle Symphony.
 In 2002 I was selected as one of Fisher Broadcasting's 10 most accomplished long-term successful account executives among hundreds of peers, becoming a first Fisher President's Club Top Ten member.
 I retired from the dual career of media and psychology in 2007 in order to devote the rest of my work life to counseling, teaching, and writing.
 Now, this background in media, advertising, sales training, coaching, and public relations serves to help EAP and other clients with a range of needs, from conflict resolution to writing effective communication pieces to polishing the critical interpersonal skills that are so necessary in today's competitive workplace.

-I am the mother of three, grandmother of seven, and great-grandmother of four, a lifelong snow skier, skydiver, former heavy equipment operator, 40-year community volunteer, School Board Chairman, Rotarian, voracious reader, writer, photographer, and all-around proponent of living life to its fullest.
+I am the mother of three, grandmother of seven, and great-grandmother of five, a lifelong snow and water skier, skydiver, former heavy equipment operator, 40-year community volunteer, School Board Chairman, Rotarian, voracious reader, writer, photographer, and all-around proponent of living life to its fullest.
 In this light, I'm thrilled to have a career in which helping others live completely and happily is the mission.